BIG-SA/BASH-Intro-2018/notes/4_easy_scripting.md

 ### The `shebang`

 Every bash shell script begins with what is known as a *shebang*, which we would commonly recognise as a hash sign followed by an exclamation mark, i.e `#!`.
+This is immediately followed by an executable path, in this case `/bin/bash`.
-This is immediately followed by `/bin/bash`, which tells the interpreter to run the command `bash ` which is contained in the directory `/bin`.
+This information is used by the program loader so that it knows which interpreter to start in order to run the script.
-This opening sequence is essential for all `bash` scripts and tells the computer how to respond to all of the following commands.
+The interpreter is then started and given the script file itself to run.
+So, if a `/bin/bash` shebang is in an [executable](#Setting-File-Permissions) file called `script.bash`, then invoking `./script.bash` is equivalent to running `/bin/bash ./script.bash`.
 As a string this looks like:

 ```
 #!/bin/bash
 ```

+(A similar mechanism is used for starting binary executables; try running `file /bin/bash` and `file /usr/bin/R` and compare the output. `ELF` is the binary equivalent of `#!`.)

 The hash symbol generally functions as a comment character in scripts.
 Sometimes we can include lines in a script to remind ourselves what we're trying to do, and we can preface these with the hash to ensure the interpreter doesn't try to run them.